© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn Llydan Round Barrow is a scheduled monument protected by Cadw under reference GM538.
 View the official record →

-Bryn Llydan Round Barrow is a Bronze Age funerary monument located in Wales and designated under Cadw's Scheduled Ancient Monuments register as GM538.
+Bryn Llydan Round Barrow is a Bronze Age funerary monument located in Wales, designated as a scheduled ancient monument under the reference Cadw SAM GM538.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM538.

 Bryn Llydan Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn Llydan Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM538.